m-lab/ndt-cloud/spec/ndt7-protocol.md

 Both textual and binary WebSocket messages are allowed.
 Textual WebSocket messages will contain serialised JSON structures containing measurements results (see below).
+Binary messages are used to generate network load.
+To this end, their payload does not matter and SHOULD be random.

+During the download subtest, the server will send binary and textual messages to the client.
+During the upload subtest, the client will send binary and textual messages to the server.
+Also, during the download subtest, a client MAY send measurement messages to the server.
+Likewise, during the upload subtest, a server MAY send measurement messages to the client.

-Both the client and the server MAY send measurements messages during any subtest.
-Upon receiving an unexpected measurement message, a party SHOULD discard such message and SHOULD continue processing.
-However, measurements SHOULD NOT be sent more frequently than every 250 ms, to avoid generating too much unnecessary processing load on the receiver.
-A party that is receiving more than a measurement message every 250 ms MAY close the WebSocket connection.
+Textual messages MUST NOT be sent more frequently than every 250 ms. This is to avoid generating too much JSON processing load on the receiver.
+A party that receives more than a textual measurement message every 250 ms MAY choose to close the WebSocket connection immediately.

-Network load is generated using binary WebSocket messages carrying a random payload.
-A client SHOULD send binary messages during the upload subtest, and SHOULD be prepared to receive and discard binary messages during the download subtest.

-To generate network load, the party that is currently sending (i.e. the server during a download subtest) MUST send, in addition to textual WebSocket messages, binary WebSocket messages carrying a random payload;
-the receiver (i.e. the client during a download subtest) MUST discard these messages without processing them.

 The expected transfer time of each subtest is ten seconds (unless BBR is used, in which case it may be shorter, as explained below).
 The sender